UX nerd, information architect, technical writer. Tango DJ, too.

-With more than a decade of professional expertise and a work history that's taken me across the globe, I've got a wealth of relevant, proven end-to-end expertise that exhibits both breadth and depth — in short, I'm a "T-shaped professional" who can thrive in any environment and deliver business value to your next project.
+With more than a decade of professional experience and a work history that's taken me across the globe, I'm able to demonstrate relevant, end-to-end expertise that exhibits both breadth and depth — in short, I'm a "T-shaped professional" who can thrive in any environment and deliver business value to your next project.

 Educational background?
-Bachelor's degrees in journalism and music from the University of Colorado Boulder, backed by 10+ years of real-world knowledge.
+Double bachelor's degrees from the University of Colorado Boulder, backed by 10+ years of real-world knowledge.

 What about software proficiency?
-Lots of stuff, including Creative Suite, Drupal, WordPress, HTML, CSS, XML and the usual suspects like Microsoft Office.
+Lots of stuff, including Creative Suite, Balsamiq, OmniGraffle, Camtasia, HTML, CSS, XML, Drupal, WordPress, and the usual suspects like Microsoft Office.

 Harvard University Information Technology | UX & Communications